 Your network should be made up of peers who understand what you are going through.
-These should be people who have a positive influence in your life and who you can socialize with, share your life experiences and call on whenever you need help.
+These should be people who have a positive influence on your life and with who you can socialize, share your life experiences, and call on whenever you need help.
 Having such a network can keep you from loneliness and isolation which can drive you to relapse.

 Developing grounding techniques.